Estimated reading time: 5 minutes

 Anti-Restart Protection

 I always recommend adding anti-restart protection to any machinery, including bench grinders.
 These devices prevent a machine from restarting by itself after a power outage.
 A simple anti-restart device has buttons to start and stop the machine instead of switches.
-We recommend getting an electronic brake that stops the spindle in seconds instead of minutes for large grinders with massive wheels.
+For large grinders with massive wheels, we recommend getting an electronic brake that stops the spindle in seconds instead of minutes.